 And nobody knows for sure, how old exactly this breed is.
 Accordingly to many sources it is believed, that the ancestors of the Bernese Mountain Dogs have been guard dogs for the old Romans and in ancient times they came with Hannibal to cross the Alps from…why...who knows.

 One of the milestones in becoming the Bernese Mountain Dogs an internationally recognized dog breed, was the international dog exhibition "Berna" in 1904 in the Swiss city Bern.
 The Judge Fritz Probst and Prof. Dr. Alber Heim are maybe the most important patronizers of this dog breed and its standards.

 Some say that the world owes these gentleman the Bernese Mountain Dog standard.
 Until around then these dogs are called "Dürrbächler" after a farm and tavern in the very little village of Dürrbach near Bern in Switzerland.

-This picture is from the Swiss Club for Bernese Mountain Dogs
+This historical photo is from the Swiss Club for Bernese Mountain Dogs.

 Nobody did expect the "Dürrbächler" dog becoming famous all over the world as the “Bernese Mountain Dog” just hundred years later.
 Thank you Mr. Probst and Mr. Heim!